KISDinteractive/fundamentals22w/README.md

 ## Why this repo?

-We will post the slides, content and code of the sessions here as soon as we finish them.
+We posted the content and code of the sessions here, but not the slides due to copyright reasons.
 This way you can follow the content if you ever can't attend, or want to rework or copy the code at home.

 ## Authors